dmitryfirsanov/translator-app/README.md

 # Translator-app
-This application will translate the text that you write to him
+This application will translate the text that you write to him.
+123